MaB$\mu$lS-2: high-precision microlensing modelling for the large-scale survey era: The Besan C on Galactic Model

-Figure~\ref{figure:figure0} follows the kinematics comparison of BGM1106 by \cite{Penny19}, this time applied to BGM1307.
+Figures~\ref{figure:proxy_select}, \ref{figure:star_dist} and \ref{figure:proper_motion} follow the kinematics comparison of BGM1106 by \cite{Penny19}, this time applied to BGM1307.
 The model predictions are compared to stellar kinematics derived from HST data presented by \cite{Clarkson08}.
-Figure~\ref{figure:figure0} shows stellar proper motions along the Galactic longitude and latitude ($\mu_l$ and $\mu_b$) directions produced by BGM1307 together with 1-$\sigma$ contours for the \cite{Clarkson08} study.
+This is achieved by generating and selecting proxy stars from BGM1307 which closely match the selection criteria of the HST disk and bar populations.
 The alignment of the $1\sigma$ contours shows very good agreement between BGM1307 predicted and HST observed kinematics and is a clear improvement over BGM1106.
 The kinematics for BGM1307 are summarised in table \ref{table:table0}.
+Comparing the BGM to Gaia data in \citet{Arenou2017} shows an over-prediction by the model of the star counts, attributed partly to the incompleteness of the Gaia catalogues for the faintest stars, but also showing an over-prediction for the brightest stars in the bulge region around $|b| < 2^\circ$, attributed to inaccuracies in the extinction model.
+For comparison with the OGLE-IV survey, this is less of an issue, as the survey has little data in the $|b| < 1^\circ$ region.
+Outside of the bulge, between $2^\circ < |b| < 10^\circ$, there is good agreement between the Galactic model and the Gaia data.